ntschutta/just-a-thought/content/publication/sa-con-ny16.md

 publication_types = ["4"]

 # Publication name and optional abbreviated version.
-publication = "O'Reilly Media, Inc." publication_short = ""
+publication = "O'Reilly Software Architecture Conference - New York, New York" publication_short = "O'Reilly Media, Inc."

 # Abstract and optional shortened version.
 abstract = "Do your diagrams truly visualize the software your team has to make?
 Do they actually guide development?
 Or have you become the dreaded “white board architect,” the pie-in-the-sky scribbler of useless boxes and arrows?
 Software architect Nathaniel Schutta erases those lousy sketches and replaces them with the diagrams you need: concept, context, component, deployment, sequence, security, and disaster recovery."